 The Rochester Royals are a Minnesota Amateur Baseball team composed of local players.
 The Royals have a 25-man roster which consists of both former and current college and professional athletes.
-The team plays a 40 game schedule throughout the summer.
 In August, the Royals participate in a sectional playoff with local teams in hope of advancing to the state tournament.
-Rochester has made it to the state tournament the last 13 years in a row and has won the championship twice (1991, 2006).
-Players are not paid and participate in amateur baseball for a variety of reasons.
-Some play to further develop their skills while others simply enjoy the team camaraderie and being at the ballpark.
+The Royals have won the championship twice (1991, 2006).

 The Rochester Royals organization began many years ago as a minor league affiliate for the Kansas City Royals.
 The team has been in existence since 1924 making it Rochester’s longest standing baseball franchise.
 Mayo Field has hosted hundreds of Royals games over the years; the team has called it home since the field was built in the 1940’s.
 In the 1950’s, the Royals typically drew a crowd of 1,000 to 1,500 fans.
 As the years passed by and major league baseball expanded, the Kansas City Royals relocated their Rochester minor league affiliate elsewhere.
 However, the Royals remained in town as an amateur baseball team.

-Since the year 1990, the Royals have participated in the state tournament twenty times, winning championships in 1991 and 2006.
-Thirty-four Royals have been name to the State All-Tournament Team since 1990.
+Thirty-four Royals have been named to the State All-Tournament Team since 1990.
 Most notably, Bill Cutshall was named Tournament MVP in 1991 and Joe Siple also won the award in 2006.